BrotherSam66/testgoreleaser/docs/references/pipeline.md

 }
 ```

-Like most programming languages, according to whether the conditions of `if/elif` are true, enter the corresponding statement block, if not, enter the else branch.
+Like most programming languages, enter the corresponding statement block according to whether the condition of `if/elif` holds or not, and enter the else branch if none holds.

-The current condition can be any expression, as long as its value is one of the built-in data types, the following are the predicate conditions:
+The current condition can be any expression as long as its value is one of the built-in data types.
+Here are the criteria:

-* When the condition is a value of type `int`, it is `0` then the condition is `false`, otherwise it is `true`
+* When the condition is `int` type value, if it is `0` the condition is `false`, otherwise `true`

-* When the condition is a value of type `float`, it is `0.0` then the condition is `false`, otherwise it is `true`
+* When the condition is `float` type value, if it is `0.0` the condition is `false`, otherwise `true`

-* When the condition is a value of type `string`, it is an empty string `""` then the condition is `false`, otherwise it is `true`
+* When the condition is `string` type value, it is an empty string `""` the condition is `false`, otherwise `true`

-* When the condition is a value of type `bool`, the condition is the current value
+* When the condition is `bool` type value, the condition is the current value

-* When the condition is a value of type `nil`, the condition is `false`
+* When the condition is `nil` type value, the condition is `false`

-* When the condition is a value of type `map`, its length is 0 and the condition is `false`, otherwise it is `true`
+* When the condition is `map` type value, the length is 0, and the condition is `false`, otherwise `true`

-* When the condition is a value of type `list`, its length is 0 and the condition is `false`, otherwise it is `true`
+* When the condition is `list` type value, the length is 0, and the condition is `false`, otherwise `true`

-### loop statement
+### Loop Statement

-PPL supports `for` statement and `for in` statement
+PPL supports the syntax of `for` and `for in` .

-The following are two statements that are only allowed in loop blocks:
+The following are two statements that are only allowed in loop statement blocks:

-- `cotinue` statement, do not execute subsequent statements, continue to start the next loop
+- `cotinue` statement, no further statements are executed, and the next loop continues
-- `break` statement, which ends the loop
+- `break` statement, loop ends

-Use of `for` statement may cause infinite loop, should be used with caution, or use `for in` statement instead
+The use of `for` statement can cause an infinite loop and should be used with caution, or use the statement `for in`  instead when possible.

 ```txt
 for init-expr; condition; loop-expr {